openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`ThanosQuerierConfig` defines settings for the Thanos Querier component.
+The `ThanosQuerierConfig` resource defines settings for the Thanos Querier component.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>